Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) is a promising technique for applying LLMs to proprietary domains.
 However, retrieved documents may contain sensitive knowledge, posing risks of privacy leakage in generative results.
 Thus, effectively erasing private information from retrieved documents is a key challenge for RAG.
 Unlike traditional text anonymization, RAG should consider: (1) the inherent multi-document reasoning may face de-anonymization attacks; (2) private knowledge varies by scenarios, so users should be allowed to customize which information to erase; (3) preserving sufficient publicly available knowledge for generation tasks.
-This paper introduces the privacy erasure task for RAG and propose Eraser4RAG, a private knowledge eraser which effectively removes user-defined private knowledge from documents while preserving sufficient public knowledge for generation.
+This paper introduces the privacy erasure task for RAG and proposes Eraser4RAG, a private knowledge eraser that effectively removes user-defined private knowledge from documents while preserving sufficient public knowledge for generation.
 Specifically, we first construct a global knowledge graph to identify potential knowledge across documents, aiming to defend against de-anonymization attacks.
-Then we randomly split it into private and public sub-graphs, and fine-tune Flan-T5 to rewrite the retrieved documents excluding private triples.
+Then we randomly split it into private and public sub-graphs, and fine-tune Flan-T5 to rewrite the retrieved documents, excluding private triples.
 Finally, PPO algorithm optimizes the rewriting model to minimize private triples and maximize public triples retention.
-Experiments on four QA datasets demonstrate that Eraser4RAG achieves superior erase performance than GPT-4o.
+Experiments on four QA datasets demonstrate that Eraser4RAG achieves a strong privacy--utility balance among document-level rewriting methods, outperforming GPT-4o-based rewriting in private knowledge erasure while preserving substantially more public knowledge than aggressive keyword- or entity-suppression baselines.